 - We have saved enough for two years with a budget of $15,000/year.

-- I (Josie) have worked as a RN in the Neonatal Intensive Care Unit for over 11 years at UCSF Children’s Hospital and Santa Barbara Cottage Children’s Hospital.
+- I (Josie) have worked as a RN in the Neonatal Intensive Care Unit for over 15 years at Wellington NICU, a few of the Kaiser Hospitals in the Bay Area, UCSF Children’s Hospital and Santa Barbara Cottage Children’s Hospital.
 I hope to pick up travel assignments along the way when income is needed and when opportunities arise.
-I would love to get a year assignment in New Zealand, Australia, and hopefully South Africa.
+I would love to get a year assignment in New Zealand (currently employed in Wellington NICU).
 I also do some canvas work and have a sewing machine on the boat for sail repair/cushions/dodgers etc.

 - Christian has is Captain’s license and will be able to deliver boats and pick up jobs that might require a Captain’s license.
 He is also a certified technician for Spectra Watermakers‘ desalination units.
 Which means that when someone’s water maker needs some work and we are nearby, Christian can be contracted out to do it.
 He is also very experienced with boat maintenance/repair/rigging, so not only will that save us a lot of money, he will be able to help others along the way.